4d/4D-Mobile-App-Server/Documentation/Classes/PushNotification.md

 - #### `sendAll()`

-This function will send `$notification` to any recipient that has a session file on the server for the app.
+This function will send `$notification` to any recipient that has a session file on the server for the app. **Be careful to who you send it, as it may be considered as spamming.**

 ```4d
 $response:=$pushNotification.sendAll($notification)